 After President Beji Caid Essebsi passed away in 2019 a new president was chosen in October of that year, law professor Kais Saied.
 A month later Tunisia also held parliamentary elections that led to a four month long political crisis over the formation of a government.
 After the elections, the biggest party Ennahda put forward a prime minister from its own ranks, namely agricultural engineer Habib Jemli.
 In January 2020 Jemli proposed a cabinet made up of independent technocrats in a bid to satisfy the population who had continuously protested against the deteriorating conditions in the country.
 However, this proposal was rejected by parliament, with only 72 of 217 sets backing it, including by Ennahda’s potential coalition partners.
 Ennahda was therefore forced to compromise.

 Events really unfolded on July 25, 2021, when President Saied dismissed Mechichi and ended the activities of the Tunisian Assembly under Article 80 emergency powers under the constitution.
 Saied said to take this decision after fierce protests against Ennahda, economic problems and an enormous surge in coronavirus cases that had rocked the country’s fragile healthcare system.
-Political parties in the Assembly reacted furious to Saied’s actions to suspend parliament, and asked their supporters to rally against Saied.
+Political parties in the Assembly reacted furious to Saied’s actions to suspend parliament and asked their supporters to rally against Saied.
 In response to the fierce protests, Saied imposed a month-long curfew from 26 July onwards.
-On 24 August 2021, Saied said to extend the period of “extraordinary measures” until further notice.
-As of June 2022, it is still in place.
+On 24 August 2021, Saied said to extend the period of “extraordinary measures” until further notice, which stopped in late August 2022.
 Meanwhile, various activists and journalists were arrested and prosecuted for comments against Saied, starting a period of severe crackdown on civil society in Tunisia.
-From 25 July onwards, Saied starting ruling by presidential decree, completely sidelining Tunisia’s parliament.
+From 25 July onwards, Saied started ruling by presidential decree, completely sidelining Tunisia’s parliament.

-President Saied has defended his actions by saying that they are needed to address a crisis of political paralysis, economic stagnation and a poor response to the coronavirus pandemic.
+President Saied has defended his actions by saying that they are needed to address a crisis of political paralysis, economic stagnation, and a poor response to the coronavirus pandemic.
 He has promised to uphold rights and not become a dictator.
-Nevertheless, critics are skeptical of these promises, and domestic pressure has been mounting.
+Nevertheless, critics are sceptical of these promises, and domestic pressure has been mounting.

 On 22 September, Saied signed a decree that gave him extensive presidential powers, such as directly making changes to Tunisia’s constitution and parliament, giving him the power to dissolve parliament.
 Meanwhile, the crackdown on Tunisia’s civil activists and post-2011 institutions continued.
 Two prominent members of parliament, Faycal Tebbini and Seifeddine Makhlouf, were jailed and the freedom of various judges was severely restricted.
 The repression on journalists has been severe.
 After July 25, arbitrary detention, judicial prosecution and illegal censorship has been documented widely.
 On September 29, Saied appointed Najla Bouden as Tunisia’s new PM and gave her the mandate to form a new government.
 Bouden is the first female PM in Tunisia and the Arab world.
 On October 11, a new administration commenced under her lead.
 The Bouden-administration seemed largely symbolic, as legislation cannot pass the suspended parliament.